sabeelmansuri/Bioinformatics-Crash-Course/1_Welcome.md

 **Hierarchical Clustering:**

-Based on a system where elements that are closer together are more similar than those that are further apart.
-In this approach, elements which are close together will be combined into a cluster that is the hybrid location of both elements.
-So if we have an element a (0, 4) and another at (0, 2), the cluster is at (0, 3).
+This type of clustering repeatedly combines the closest points into a cluster that is the hybrid location of both points.
 The reason this is interesting to us is that it forms a tree of clusters, which can represent a tree of related genes which can be used to infer homology.
-Another example application is the finding of true sequences.
-Imagine you have a sequencing experiment that amplifies genes from an HIV sample, but you do not know how many successful mutations of HIV you have in the sample(infected people usually carry multiple versions because of how fast it mutates).
-After cleaning these sequences, clustering them together can reveal closely related groups.
-With the proper distance tweaking and statistical tricks, you can separate each real version of the virus into a cluster, revealing the prevalent mutations in the patient.

 ![hierarchical cluster](https://upload.wikimedia.org/wikipedia/commons/a/ad/Hierarchical_clustering_simple_diagram.svg)